zporky/langs-and-paradigms/03-Libraries/README.md

 * Enforce modularity, encapsulation, abstractions
 * Libraries can be products

+## Language design aspects
+* Language feature vs library feature
+* Include to the standard libraries or not?
+* Language and standard library entanglement (e.g.: C++ type id)

 ## Library distribution
 * What license?
 * Are debug builds distributed?